zplug/zplug/README.md

 ## Note

 - :tada: Congrats!
-Released official version!!
+Released v1.0.0 version!!
 - ~~:construction: Until version 1.0.0 is released, `zplug` may be changed in ways that are not backward compatible.~~
 - Not antigen :syringe: but **zplug** :hibiscus: will be here to stay from now on.
 - :hibiscus: It was heavily inspired by [vim-plug](https://github.com/junegunn/vim-plug) and the like.